mbrandonw/presentations/2020-03-03-what-we-talk-about-when-we-talk-about-composition/presentation.md

 ## A process that combines two objects of a type into a third of the same type.

-^ So let's start simple and say that composition is nothing more than a process that allows us to combine two objects into a third.
+^ So let's start simple and say that composition is nothing more than a process that allows us to combine two objects of a particular type into a third of the same type.

 ^ Well already we're in a bit of trouble because we are using two terms in this definition that themselves have not be defined: process and objects.